Why should I become a Pegasystems certified professional?

 When do I receive my exam results?

 All candidates are notified of their score and pass/fail status immediately after taking a Pega exam.
-All candidates will receive a printed score report that identifies performance in each test domain.
+All candidates will receive a score report that identifies performance in each test domain.
 You can download a copy of your score report at any time by logging into your Pearson VUE account and clicking the View Score Reports link.

 Can I get a detailed report of my exam answers?